 When baking we want that pot hot hot hot…

-Using a covered cast iron pot traps steam and allows the bread to spring up (oven spring) or rise further while cooking.
+A covered cast iron pot traps steam and allows the bread to spring up (oven spring) or rise further while cooking.

-How to Make No-Knead Bread in a Cast Iron Dutch Oven
+How to Make No-Knead Bread in a Cast-Iron Dutch Oven

 My 3 Tips – For Using A Cast Iron Dutch Oven To Bake Bread

-This rising is known as “the spring”.
+This rising is known as “the spring.”

-When a loaf is baked in the open the crust can harden, dry out and become too dark brown and will not have risen to its full capacity as it would have with the steam.
+When a loaf is baked in the open, the crust can harden, dry out, and become too dark brown and will not have risen to its full capacity as it would have with the steam.

-You can control the coloring of your bread by baking it with the lid on the Dutch oven for 20 minutes then without the lid for 10 to 15 minutes (or more).
+You can control the coloring of your bread by baking it with the lid on the Dutch oven for 20 minutes and then without the lid for 10 to 15 minutes (or more).

 Traditional Cast Iron Dutch Oven

-To do this take the lid off the Dutch oven.
-Place it in the oven along with the pot itself which should be inverted (face down) on the oven rack then set your oven to preheat.
+To do this, take the lid off the Dutch oven.
+Place it in the oven along with the pot itself, which should be inverted (face down) on the oven rack, then set your oven to preheat.

-Depending upon the size of the conventional oven and the temperature required it could take up to 30 minutes to reach this high temperature.
+Depending upon the size of the conventional oven and the temperature required, it could take up to 30 minutes to reach this high temperature.

 You can use a thermometer to help you reach your required temperature.

-For cooking bread in a Dutch oven it could be around 450 degrees Fahrenheit.
+For cooking bread in a Dutch oven, it could be around 450 degrees Fahrenheit.

-If you do not have an oven thermometer you can see the one I use here at Amazon.
-I like the large numbers and it can sit or hang inside the oven nothing fancy just does the job.
+If you do not have an oven thermometer, you can see the one I use here at Amazon.
+I like the large numbers, and it can sit or hang inside the oven.
+Nothing fancy just does the job.

 Enamel Cast Iron Dutch Oven

-If you are using an enamel oven you will need to check your manufacturer’s guidelines.
+If you are using an enamel oven, you will need to check your manufacturer’s guidelines.
 Read the section about heating up the pot before placing anything in the Dutch oven.

 2. Dutch Oven Placement

-I have discovered that with the correct placement of your Dutch oven inside your conventional oven you can expect even heat, good rise and a loaf of bread that is not burnt on the bottom.
+I have discovered that with the correct placement of your Dutch oven inside your conventional oven, you can expect even heat, good rise, and a loaf of bread that is not burnt on the bottom.

-To achieve this outcome follow these steps:
+To achieve this outcome, follow these steps:

-- Do not use the fan-forced heat control on your conventional oven, instead, opt for the baking mode.
+- Do not use the fan-forced heat control on your conventional oven.
+Instead, opt for the baking mode.
 Your Dutch oven has a better chance of maintaining even if hot air is not being forced around it.

 - Use parchment paper on the inside of your Dutch oven before placing the dough inside.
 This will stop the crust from sticking to the bottom of the oven and ultimately stop it from getting too brown or burning.

 - For more “oven spring” you can place a baking stone on the shelf under your Dutch oven.
-This heat will rise up and help you Dutch oven get hot quickly and stay hot for baking.
+This heat will rise up and help your Dutch oven get hot quickly and stay hot for baking.

 I have been asked if you can bake bread in a Dutch oven without using parchment paper.
-The good news is yes you can just oil your Dutch oven well and to further prevent sticking sprinkle the bottom with cornmeal.
+The good news is yes, you can just oil your Dutch oven well, and to prevent further sticking, sprinkle the bottom with cornmeal.

 3. Score Your Loaf Before Cooking

 I see many loaves of bread that are not scored.
-Scoring is what is required so you are presented with a fully risen loaf as well as what is known as the ear of the bread.
+Scoring is what is required, so you are presented with a fully risen loaf as well as what is known as the ear of the bread.
 The image below shows the ear of the bread.

 Quick Dutch Oven Bread Recipies

-You will find suitable recipes on the internet but I have sourced a couple that I use below.
+You will find suitable recipes on the internet, but I have sourced a couple that I use below.
 You could also check out this Dutch Oven Bread Baking Book by Mark Hansen.